Azure-Samples/linuxvm-msi-keyvault-arm-dotnet/README.md

 ## Prerequisites
 To run and deploy this sample, you need the following:
 1. Azure subscription to create an Azure VM with MSI.
-2. [.NET Core 1.1](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.2-download.md) since this application targets .NET Core.
+2. [.NET Core 2.0](https://www.microsoft.com/net/download/core) since this application targets .NET Core 2.0.
 3. [Azure CLI 2.0](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to run the application on your local development machine.

 ## Step 1: Create an Azure VM with a Managed Service Identity (MSI)